chengr4/all-about-OS/memory.md

 - stored in MMU (hardware)
 - associative memory => parallel search
 - TLB must be flushed after a context switch

+## Segmentation

+> variable-size partitioning

+- Has a segmentation table

 ## References